curiouslearning/TinkrTeam/README.md

 GTinkerGraphic.cs|Script responsible for every function of the graphic.|graphic_game_object

-## Creating a New Tinkr Book
+## Creating a New Book
-Section for "Creating a New Tinkr Book" to detail what needs to be done in creating a new Tinkr Book
+Section for "Creating a New Book" to detail what needs to be done in creating a new content.

+For a more in-depth guide, please refer to the [Content Creation Guide for Developers](https://github.com/curiouslearning/TinkrTeam/wiki/Content-Creation-Guide-for-Devs).

 ### Recipe to make Tinkrbook